microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmissionresource-get.md

 ---
 title: "Get educationSubmissionResource"
-description: "Retrieves the properties of a specific resource associated with the submission."
+description: "Retrieve the properties of a specific resource associated with the submission."
 author: "sharad-sharma-msft"
 ms.localizationpriority: medium
 ms.prod: "education"